albertrex/albertrex.github.io/Blog.md

 ### Noting various things as they percolate.

-<span style="color:grey">*'An indiscriminate and erratic assemblage with meaning only for its maker.
-You can also have any drawings here if you want, just email'.*</span>
+<span style="color:grey">*'An indiscriminate and erratic assemblage with meaning only for its maker.'
+You can also have any drawings here if you want, just email.*</span>

 <br />